What to eat in Tromso in February: Seasonal delicacies

 February brings longer days and more opportunities for outdoor adventures.
 The city is still blanketed in snow, with the Northern Lights Festival and Sami Week adding color and tradition.
 Whale watching season begins, and the aurora remains a nightly spectacle.

-Tromso in February - At a Glance
+Tromso in February at a glance

 🌧️